 by Alan Lindemann, M.D.

 But what about those who don’t have access to a pulse oximeter.
 There will be signs, but they are often very subtle.
-Dr. Lindemann’s most recent video suggests what physical signs indicate your oxygen levels may be low even though you may not be short of breath.
+I saw a need to create a video suggesting what physical signs indicate your oxygen levels may be low even though you may not be short of breath.